This week on the podcast, I talk about building muscles.

 Get rid of old towels and donate others that don’t match your color scheme anymore to a homeless shelter along with any old single sheets.
 Be ruthless, what’s the worst that could happen?

 That is how you organize your linen closet.
 But if you’re thinking, “Wait, wait.
 There’s still more stuff in here.”
 I know you’ll figure it out.
 And if you don’t know how to take the next step, then you need a professional organizer to guide you.

 You can organize your house like we did in these two scenarios, going back in day after day.
 But, if like me, it takes you 4 months to organize your laundry room, you can see how long it would take to do your whole house this way.

-But in addition to the 15 minute daily actionable tasks, the real beauty of the 100 Day Home Organization Program is that it comes with a lifetime membership.
+But in addition to the 15 minute daily actionable tasks, the real beauty of The Productive Home Solution is that it comes with a lifetime membership.
 There are no renewal fees.
-Once you're in, you're in.
+Once you’re in, you’re in.

 Am I Too Late To Join?

-I launched the 100 Day Home Organization Program in December in order to capitalize on the momentum of January 1st.
-You're all fired up and ready to go as we hit the kitchen.
+I launched The Productive Home Solution in December in order to capitalize on the momentum of January 1st.
+You’re all fired up and ready to go as we hit the kitchen.